Leo-Corporation/LABS-ExperimentalConsole/README.md

 ## What to expect?
-This console has no defined gaol, so don't be surprised if we add completly new features or NuGet packages to this project.
+This console has no defined goal, so don't be surprised if we add completly new features or NuGet packages to this project.
 It is all about test and experimentation.

 ## Miscellaneous informations
 - Go to the [documentation](https://github.com/Leo-Corporation/LABS-ExperimentalConsole/wiki) for more informations.